-We listened to feedback from stakeholders who told us that smaller private rooms in boarding houses and co-living housing need to be offset by shared spaces like large communal living areas and open space.
+We listened to feedback from stakeholders who told us that smaller private rooms in boarding houses and co-living housing need to be offset by shared spaces such as large communal living areas and open space.

-Both boarding houses and co-living housing are required to provide residents with a principal place of residence for a minimum of 3 months.
-This will:
+Boarding houses and co-living housing must provide residents with a principal place of residence for a minimum of 3 months.

-- ensure that these housing types are not used as short-term residential accommodation or serviced apartments;
+- ensure they are not used as short-term residential accommodation or serviced apartments

-- reduce impacts on the local community by limiting turnover of tenants; and
+- reduce the effects on the local community by limiting turnover of tenants

-Learn more about the housing types covered by the Housing SEPP in the list on the right-hand side of this page.
+To learn more about the housing types covered by the Housing SEPP, view the sub-pages of this page.

 For more information about the Housing SEPP, or to join the Housing SEPP mailing list, email [email protected] or phone 02 8289 6701.